massalabs/massa-proto/README.md

             "--proto_path=${workspaceRoot}/proto/commons",  // Specifies the directory to search for imported common protobuf files.
             "--proto_path=${workspaceRoot}/proto/third_party",  // Specifies the directory to search for imported third_party protobuf files.
             "--java_out=${workspaceRoot}/gen/",  // Generates Java code from the protobuf files.
-            // "--doc_out=${workspaceRoot}/doc/",  // Generates documentation in HTML/markdown format from the protobuf files.
-            // "--doc_opt=html,api.html",  // Specifies the options for generating the HTML documentation.
-            // "--doc_opt=markdown,api.md",  // Specifies the options for generating the markdown documentation.
-            // "--descriptor_set_out=${workspaceRoot}/src/api.bin"  // Generates a binary descriptor set for the protobuf files which is used for server reflection.
         ]
     }
 }